arcctgx/tagreaders/README.md

 * `bitratechecker` is a tool for checking uniformity of a set of `.mp3` files.
   The name is a bit misleading: encoder information is also taken into account.

+* `beetstats` generates statistics of `beets` library, and stores the results in machine-readable format.